raw1z/tesler/README.md

 # tesler #

-Tesler is a small DSl which allows you to describe a directory/file hierarchy where to copy some files.
+Tesler is a small DSL which allows you to describe a directory/file hierarchy where to copy some files.

 ## Installation ##